 - Heavy creosote buildup (she'd never had the chimney swept in 8 years)

-- Fifteen loose bricks requiring tuckpointing
+- Fifteen loose bricks that needed tuckpointing

 Her Total Project Breakdown: